-Whether you’re dreaming of an adventure abroad, saving for a deposit, or want more money to spend with friends here at home, reaching your life goals tends to come hand in hand with setting solid money goals.
+Whether you’re dreaming of an adventure abroad, saving for a deposit, or want more money to spend with friends here at home, reaching your life goals often come hand in hand with setting solid saving goals.
 But achieving those goals is easier said than done.
 With these six steps, you can set yourself up for a solid start – right through to the finish line.

 1. Make it a challenge, but keep it achievable